-You can visit uvawisebookstore.com to purchase your books and either have them shipped or picked up in the store.
+You can visit uvawisebookstore.com to purchase your books and either have them shipped or pick them up in the store.
 Rental options are now available through the online store.

 If you would like to purchase in store, please bring a paper copy of your schedule.
 Students are not allowed in the textbook section and a paper copy will assist the staff in getting the textbooks you need.
-To assist and follow social distancing guidelines, please follow the floor signage to maintain six feet of distance while you are waiting in line and masks are required in the store.
+To assist and follow social distancing guidelines, please follow the floor signage to maintain six feet of distance while you are waiting in line.
+Masks are required in the store.
 Should you have any additional questions, please contact the bookstore at 276-328-0210.

 What academic support can I access?